yvf/rust-ldap3/README.md

   See [this issue](https://github.com/inejge/ldap3/issues/14#issuecomment-323356983)
   for an example.

+* Hostname resolution is synchronous by default.
+The latest master makes the resolver configurable in the connection settings, so it's possible to plug in an async resolver running on the same event loop as the LDAP connection.
-* Hostname resolution is synchronous.
-The library doesn't initiate any connections by itself, so this should be manageable in most scenarios.
+  The library still doesn't initiate any connections by itself, so setting a custom resolver shouldn't be necessary in most scenarios.

 * Unbind doesn't close our side of the connection, since the underlying TCP stream is inaccessible in the present implementation.